Home About Us Board Members Chapters Conferences Membership Resources Contact Us

 VWAA-Loudoun presented Loudoun Interfaith Relief with a check for $3,400 as the net proceeds of the chapter's successful Empty Bowls fundraiser on December 10, 2011 to fight hunger in the community.
 VWAA-Loudoun's Empty Bowls fundraiser is a biennial event where local potters hand-throw bowls and donate them to VWAA-Loudoun.
 The chapter offers the bowls for sale to the general public with soup donated by Leesburg's leading restaurants.
 VWAA-Loudoun Treasurer and VWAA's Past President Chris Mougin-Boal organizes the event with volunteers from the chapter.

-Chapter meetings are usually held on the second Thursday of each month at noon in Leesburg or as posted below.
+Chapter meetings are usually held on the second Thursday of each month at noon at the Laurel Brigade in Leesburg or as posted below.
 Members of the Virginia Bar are welcome to attend.

 The President empanelled a Judicial Screening Committee to consider candidates for the vacancies created by the announced retirements of the Honorable James Chamblin and Thomas Horne from Loudoun County Circuit Court.
 The Committee consisted of the President, Mary L.C.
 Daniel, Kate Fitzgerald, Bonnie Hoffman and Renae Patrick.
 After conducting interviews and undertaking deliberations, the Committee submitted its recommendation to the VWAA Board.
 Upon the Board's approval, the Committee distributed its recommendation to membership, the Loudoun County Bar Association, all local legislators in the House of Delegates and Senate and the chairs of the Courts of Justice Committees.